 Once you have completed Workshop I and Workshop II, there are no further workshops to attend in order to have a Key to the Sea field trip.

 Still, it is mandatory that veteran teachers submit their own form.

 The heart of the Key to the Sea program for your students is a field trip to a local aquarium and beach.
 The field trip is designed to encourage students to use their senses and become aware of the environment around them, and includes:

 - Guided Beach Exploration: Students dig for animals in the sand, examine seaweed and search for signs of life.

 - Bird Detectives: Using binoculars, students identify shore birds and their adaptations.

 - Pollution and Solutions: Students learn about pollution and how they can help.

 Field trips take place at one of our four partner aquaria: Cabrillo Marine Aquarium, Roundhouse Aquarium, SEA Lab and the Santa Monica Pier Aquarium.

 After the field trip, your students will enjoy the enviro-frames and photos, along with other post-field trip lessons.

-After participating this school year, including your workshop, using the classroom curricula, and taking your field trip, please remember to fill out the Post Program Evaluation.
+After participating this school year, including your workshop, using the classroom curricula, and taking your field trip, please remember to fill out the Post Program Evaluation for Workshop 1 or Workshop 2/Veterans.
 This helps to secure future funding and improve the program.